-Democrats gather for ‘Bloody Sunday’ commemoration in Selma
+Biden warmly welcomed in Selma as Dems court black voters

 “Joe Biden not only knows me, he knows you,” she said.

-Alabama state troopers beat and tear-gassed hundreds of voting-rights demonstrators trying to march from Selma to Montgomery, the capital, on March 7, 1965.
-Only 25 at the time and years away from joining Congress, Rep. John Lewis led the marchers and was among the injured.
+On March 7, 1965, Alabama state troopers beat and tear-gassed hundreds of voting-rights demonstrators trying to march from Selma to Montgomery, the capital.
+Only 25 at the time and years away from joining Congress, Lewis led the marchers and was among the injured.

-The confrontation both set the stage for the massive Selma-to-Montgomery voting rights march led by Rev. Martin Luther King Jr. weeks later and helped inspire passage of the Voting Rights Act later that year.
+The confrontation set the stage for the massive Selma-to-Montgomery voting rights march led by King weeks later and helped inspire passage of the Voting Rights Act that year.

 The years since have been tough on Selma, where shuttered businesses and vacant, dilapidated homes stand just blocks from magnificent antebellum mansions.
 The city and surrounding Dallas County typically have some of the highest jobless rates in the state.

-The town’s population is steadily declining, and Census statistics show 41% of the estimated 17,800 people who remain live in poverty.
+The town’s population is steadily declining, and census statistics show 41% of the estimated 17,800 people who remain live in poverty.
 About 82% of the town’s residents are black, and both schools and neighborhoods are mostly segregated by race with blacks attending public schools and whites attending private academies.
 Crime, much of it linked to gangs, is a constant problem, authorities say.

+Selma Mayor Darrio Melton endorsed Biden as someone who could help.
 “Joe understands the issues families in Selma and communities across the country face,” he said.

 Located about 50 miles west of Montgomery, Selma has deep ties to both civil rights and the Civil War.
 Aside from being the site of Bloody Sunday, the Edmund Pettus Bridge is named for a Confederate general and U.S. senator who advocated for white supremacy.